dnvt/dnvt-folio/src/routes/writings/Grid/On-the-8px-grid.md

 }
 ```

-Set it up once and for all, for each font used in your design system.
-Only call your Font container component and you'd always have a prestine font.
+Set it up once and for all for each font used in your design system.
+Only call these font components in your design, and you'll not have to compensate spacings for having your font sitting on the baseline.

 [Github FontWrapper component to simplify for the article ↗️](https://github.com/dnvt/Dnvt-Folio/blob/c21a4d484a703532a6f19ebb939e57dd11b7de04/src/utils/fonts/elements/FontTagWrapper.tsx#L8)

+Some more in-depth details about bounding-box compensation can be read [here](https://uxdesign.cc/baseline-grids-design-systems-ae23b5af8cec).

+It's using a precise 5 steps method:
+1. Absolute Grid Setup;
+2. Height Rule;
+3. Line Height Rule;
+4. Offsetting Typography;
+5. Compensating Typography's Offset.

-#### Result <!-- omit in toc -->
+#### Result

-So just to make sure the benefits are clear, let's look at the initial example, with our custom 8px based height font containers.
-Displayed below, same design view a) without the grid system,b) with the baseline grid and finally b) with the padding grid.
+Let's look at the initial example with our custom 8px based height font containers to ensure the benefits are clear.
+Displayed below, same design view a) without the grid system, b) with the baseline grid, and finally, c) with the padding grid.

 ![Font Boxing Demo](../../assets/images/../../../assets/images/Writings/Grid/font-boxing-benefits.png)

-See what's hapenning here?
+See what's happening here?
-All spacers are now multiple of 8, all font containers are multiple of 8, but everything sits perfectly on the baseline by default.
+All spacers are multiple of 8, all font containers are now multiple of 8, and everything sits perfectly and automatically on the baseline.

-The implementation start to already feel as simple as with the soft grid method.
+The implementation starts to already feel as simple as with the soft grid method.

 ![Font Exemple](../../assets/images/../../../assets/images/Writings/Grid/font-exemple.png)

-#### Caveat <!-- omit in toc -->
+#### Caveat

-One of the drawback with this method is that you can't anymore just `T` key in Figma (or whatever other software you are using) and start typing your text, then pick from one of your font style.
-Rather, you have to get used to pick your font container from the list of Components.  ¯/\_(ツ)_/¯
+One of the drawbacks with this method is that you can't anymore just hit the `T` key in Figma (or whatever other software you are using) and start typing some text.
+Instead, you have to get used to picking your font container from the list of Components.  ¯/\_(ツ)_/¯

 ![Figma list of Font components](../../assets/images/../../../assets/images/Writings/Grid/font-caveat.png)

-### Every other components must have a height divisible by 8
+### 3. Every other components must have a height divisible by 8

 Well, this is lovely you gonna say, but it's only dealing with font elements!
 How about all these other cases with buttons, icons.
 Whatabout my cards elements and the dividers and all this??!
 These are great questions and worries!
 Though if the font is set up as an independent and / 8 element, 90% of the work is already done, really!